cetmix/cetmix-tower/cetmix_tower_server/README.rst

 -  **Run**.
 Executes a command using server "run" method and log command result into the "Command Log".
 -  **Run in wizard**.
 Executes a command directly in the wizard and show command log in a new wizard window.

-You can check the flight plan results in the ``Cetmix Tower/Commands/Command Logs`` menu.
+You can check command execution logs in the
+``Cetmix Tower/Commands/Command Logs`` menu.
+Important!
+If you want to delete a command you need to delete all its logs manually before doing that.

 Running a Flight Plan
 ---------------------